 We normally suggest that you create a new Windows printer using the "Generic/Text Only" driver, and the same port.
 Test with this.

 The second reason we’re aware of that your raw print jobs won’t produce output is if the printer is not compatible with that data format.

 In the past, I’ve been able to answer many questions about printers and data formats by merely doing a Web search on the word "specifications" followed by the printer manufacturer and model.
 I usually can find a specification page online which gives me the information I need.

 RPM has built-in tools for converting specific data formats, and there is a lot of information available on tools for converting many types of data we don’t handle on our own.
 That’s why RPM has the filter action

-The third reason is that a null character was not being removed from the end of the print job prior to sending it to the printer.
+The third reason is that a null character was not removed from the end of the print job before sending it to the printer.
 This caused some printers to reject the job.
 This problem only occurred with certain print clients.
 If you have an earlier version of RPM than version 6.2, you should upgrade when you have the opportunity.
 It may also be possible to use the string translate transform, depending on your data.